OUR Quality

 1958

 Gandour builds a new factory in Beirut.
-The plant becomes an iconic symbol of modern food manufacturing– enabling Gandour to spread smiles even further.
+The plant becomes an iconic symbol of modern food manufacturing.

 The construction of the new plant brings great job opportunities to the area, employing close to 1,000 people.